Its not the economy stupid, its you and you're not stupid

 Following the collapse of Pahlavi rule and the 1979 Iranian Revolution, Ayatollah Ruhollah Khomeini reinterpreted Shi'i political thought through the doctrine of velayat-e faqih, or “guardianship of the jurist,” arguing that clerical leadership should govern the Islamic state during the Mahdi’s absence.¹¹ This ideological framework later informed the rhetoric of Iranian leader Mahmoud Ahmadinejad, who repeatedly characterised Israel as an illegitimate 'Zionist regime' and predicted its eventual elimination, echoing earlier regional calls for Israel’s dismantling articulated in the Palestinian national movement’s discourse and the 1968 PLO Charter.

-Support for regional groups such as Hezbollah, Hamas, and the Houthis is often framed strategically as a form of forward deterrence against Israel and the United States; however, within segments of Iranian revolutionary Shi'a ideology this support is also embedded in a more explicit theological–political position that casts the dismantling of the Israeli state as part of a wider sacred struggle, with religious symbolism and eschatological motifs frequently accompanying the language of resistance. that is the principle cause of the current conflict.
+Support for regional groups such as Hezbollah, Hamas, and the Houthis is often framed strategically as a form of forward deterrence against Israel and the United States; however, within segments of Iranian revolutionary Shi'a ideology this support is also embedded in a more explicit theological–political position that casts the dismantling of the Israeli state as part of a wider sacred struggle, with religious symbolism and eschatological motifs frequently accompanying the language of resistance that is the principle cause of the current conflict.

 A Collision of Apocalyptic Narratives